November 28, 2022

 While meeting with a clinical social worker or a therapist may seem intimidating, these specialists are qualified to assist on mental health challenges.
 Allowing oneself to talk to someone other than friends or family ensures a trustworthy professional to help - while allowing family to remain family.

-Changing routine duties, habits, and hobbies is not failure; it is part of the process of adapting to changed circumstances.
-For example, cancer patients may experience fatigue and may not want to participate in normal everyday activities.
+Changing routine duties, habits, and hobbies is not a failure; it is part of the process of adapting to changed circumstances.
+For example, those diagnosed with cancer may experience fatigue and may not want to participate in normal everyday activities.
 They may want to spend more time resting or sleeping.
 It is important to respect their requirements and feelings – enabling them to stay in their comfort zone.
-However, care givers and family members must ensure that their routines and behavior does not cause any challenges.

-Joining a support group can be beneficial for patients as they can connect with others who are going through a similar situation.
+Joining a support group can be beneficial for individuals as they can connect with others who are going through a similar situation.
 A monthly in-person group, a one-time workshop, or self-care support groups are all right forms of support.
 Others may need to consider counseling with a mental health therapist.

 There are plenty of fantastic community resources available to assist.
-Look in your own neighborhood for emotional and social support.
+Look into your own neighborhood for emotional and social support.
 The American Cancer Society's website is a fantastic place to search for resources in your area.

 The mental fight against cancer can have many ups and downs.
 But help is there for those who seek it.